 I’ve been there and done that.
 As earlier mentioned, I attended school in 1996 for a Piper Navajo.
 The bad part, I used a FTD for a Chieftain when I was planning to fly a 310 C/R; some significant differences.

 This is how it goes with most all FTD on all lines of small GA aircraft.
 The pilot receiving instruction (PRI) is required to use a device that, more often than not, does not even closely resemble his cockpit or avionics/flight display/radio layout.

 The PRI is required to adapt to a layout that they are completely foreign to.
 The PRI might operate a Technically Advanced Aircraft (TAA) and the simulator is configured with conventional instruments.
 The FTD could use Avidyne when the PRI operates Garmin, Aspen or something else.
 The PRI has upgrades like G500/G600, Aspen or King Primary Flight Display (PFD) and the FTD has all round instruments.

-The PRI struggles during the simulator session simply trying to figure out the layout.
-It’s not time well spent.
-I make my point.
+The PRI struggles during the simulator session simply trying to figure out the layout where it’s not time well spent so I make my point.

 Afterwards, the PRI has to complete a Biennial Flight Review (BFR) & Instrument Proficiency Check (IPC) in their aircraft as the requirement for both those endorsements requires a landing to a full stop and you cannot land an FTD.

 The PRI must now go home, find an authorized instructor who meets the 'open pilot warranty clause' of the insurance policy (good luck) or finds a local instructor who is pre-approved or attains conditional approval by their underwriter to provide that BFR/IPC checkout in their aircraft.

 The harder part of my job is to sort out all the different avionics combinations in the aircraft.
 These upgrades now make this aircraft a TAA; Technically Advanced Aircraft.